Canon 5D Mark II vs Chinon CM4s

-Again, the Canon image on the right has a much wider tonal range and has dealt with the bright areas well whereas the Chinon has given a much higher contrast image.
-I also missed the focus on the Chinon which reminds me how tough it is to hand hold a shot with a wide aperture and manually focus to get a sharp image.
-That is the beauty of instant, digital results…miss it and you can try again.
+Again, the Canon image on the right has a much wider tonal range.
+It has also dealt with the bright areas well whereas the Chinon has given a much higher contrast image.
+I also missed the focus on the Chinon.
+This reminds me how tough it is to hand hold a shot with a wide aperture and manually focus to get a sharp image.
+That is the beauty of instant, digital results.
+Miss it and you can try again.

 Image 4 - Bright sun, blue skies - 250th/sec, f8, 28mm Tokina lens and 24-70mm Canon lens @28mm

-I was shocked when I saw this image taken with an old Tokina (Pentax K Mount) 28mm f2.8 lens, I couldn’t believe how well the Chinon had done (left image).
-The image was clear, sharp with excellent detail and depth of field front to back and I much preferred the colours from the Velvia film.
+I was shocked when I saw this image from Chinon.
+It was taken with an old Tokina (Pentax K Mount) 28mm f2.8 lens and I couldn’t believe how well the Chinon had done.
+The image was clear, sharp with excellent detail and depth of field front to back.
+I much preferred the colours from the Velvia film.
 I may well even try to upload this as stock to see if anyone accepts it, although I fear the quality of the JPEG may let it down.

-Again, the Chinon produced a higher contrast image (top) but I was quite impressed with the edge to edge sharpness of the Tokina lens, although the quality deteriorated in the corners a little and there is visible vignetting for some strange reason.
+Again, the Chinon produced a higher contrast image (left).
+I was also quite impressed with the edge to edge sharpness of the Tokina lens.
+Although the quality deteriorated in the corners a little and there is visible vignetting for some strange reason.

 Image 6 - Landscape, early evening - 125th/sec, f9, 28mm Tokina lens, 24-70mm Canon lens @ 28mm

 However, the Chinon has also produced a nice image with excellent depth of field and sharpness.
-It is quite contrasty again but I like the “richness” of it, especially in the water reflections (slight vignetting again too which strangely looks quite good).
+It is quite contrasty again but I like the "richness" of it, especially in the water reflections.
+There is slight vignetting again too which to me looks quite good.

 The next image is a 100% crop to show you the difference in quality.
 You can clearly see the grain in the Chinon image on the top and there are some overly bright highlights but overall, not as bad as I thought it would be.